Canon M6 vs T7i

 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.

-Reasons to prefer the Canon EOS Rebel T7i:
+Arguments in favor of the Canon EOS Rebel T7i:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (600 versus 295) out of a single battery charge.

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The review scores listed above should be treated with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons